Kite-Financial/celo-demo/README.md

-# celo-demo
+# Celo Demo
-A basic demonstration on Celo blockchain
+A basic wallet demonstration on Celo blockchain